 De Beulen Huis- het einde van verdriet

-In addition to the historical oddities in the location, a number of natural anomalies occur in the area as well.
+In addition to the historical oddities in the location, several natural anomalies occur in the area as well.
 Most vegetation in De Beulen Huis seems to be unable to thrive, with the exception of a specific species of birch trees and several varieties of fungus, which grow abundantly throughout the cemetery.
-All other vegetation is unable to grow; it could be issues with the soil in the area coupled with the near constant and oppressive foul weather of the region or as some ancient tomes suggest, the blight of evil is so strong that nothing will grow.
-This leaves the location with the look of constant decay and dilapidation.
+All other vegetation is unable to grow; it could be an issue with the soil in the area coupled with the near-constant and oppressive foul weather of the region or as some ancient tomes suggest, the blight of evil is so strong that nothing will grow.
+This leaves the location with a look of constant decay and dilapidation.
 It is said that to stand in De Beulen Huis is to stand within hell itself.

-In the southwest section of the cemetery there is an unusual series of path ways seemingly worn by a large dog or wolf that run a circuit around five particular graves.
-The pathways look much like animal paths however wolves or wild dogs have never been witnessed in the area, moreover there are no paths leading away from them suggesting that there are no animals coming to or going away from the worn paths.
-It is also said that leaving any obstruction on the paths over night will result in the obstruction being cast aside come morning.
+In the southwest section of the cemetery, there is an unusual series of pathways seemingly worn by a large dog or wolf that run a circuit around five particular graves.
+The pathways look much like animal paths however wolves or wild dogs have never been witnessed in the area, moreover, no paths are leading away from them suggesting that no animals are coming to or going away from the worn paths.
+It is also said that leaving any obstruction on the paths overnight will result in the obstruction being cast aside come morning.
 Due to the dangers of staying the night in De Beulen Huis, there are no recorded sightings of anything moving the obstructions during the night.
 Geologists hypothesize that this is some kind of geothermal phenomenon, which causes no vegetation to grow in the paths, as well as creates magnetic or thermal events that cast aside anything placed on the paths.

 The Witch Tree:

-Ellory MontPellier is in fact buried beneath the tree and was in fact a powerful witch.
+Ellory Montpellier is buried beneath the tree and was, in fact, a powerful witch.
 Her grimoire is embedded in the root system of the tree and is a very potent occult tome.
 A hard Spot Hidden at the base of the tree will reveal a portion of the book and a subsequent Idea roll will reveal that it must be a book embedded in the tree itself.
 It can be removed with a STR roll vs. the trees STR of 85.

-The substance that is secreted from the tree is a mixture of the trees sap, the blood of the still living but buried Ellory MontPellier and the potent magic found in the witches book.
+The substance that is secreted from the tree is a mixture of the sap of the tree, the blood of the still-living but buried Ellory Montpellier and the potent magic found in the witch's book.
 The substance holds one magic point per five fluid ounces, and one fluid ounce per hour can be extracted from the tree if tapped.
-A spell caster holding this substance can gain the additional magic points by applying the substance to the skin or empower an object by applying it to the object itself.
+A spellcaster holding this substance can gain the additional magic points by applying the substance to the skin or empower an object by applying it to the object itself.

-Spells: Contact Nyarlathotep, Send Dreams, Dominate, Summon/Bind familiar, Far Sight, Splendid Reflection
+Spells: Mind Blast, Contact Nyarlathotep, Send Dreams, Dominate, Summon/Bind familiar, Far Sight, Splendid Reflection

 Summon/Bind Familiar: The caster selects an animal of size 15 or smaller.
 They then create a casting circle in which the animal must remain within throughout the spell.
 The caster then sacrifices 1d4 magic points and 1 hit point (of blood) and 1d4 SAN.
 A mixture of herbs and the blood is created in a bowl or cauldron and infused with the magic points.
-The mixture is then place on the animal and the chant is repeated for approximately an hour keeping the animal within the circle.
-The caster must overcome the animals POW with an opposed roll.
-Once finished the caster can see through the eyes of their familiar and have them preform small tasks that could be accomplished by the chosen animal.
+The mixture is then placed on the animal and the chant is repeated for approximately an hour keeping the animal within the circle.
+Once finished the caster can see through the eyes of their familiar and have them perform small tasks that could be accomplished by the chosen animal.

-Far Sight: The caster has the ability to gain one piece of information that could possibly happen in the future.
-Using a bowl of water or mirror the caster allows the light of a candle or the moon reflect in the mirror or surface of the water and focuses on that point while meditating.
-The caster then spends an amount of magic points equal to the amount of time they would like to see into the future.
+Far Sight: The caster can gain one piece of information that could happen in the future.
+Using a bowl of water or mirror the caster allows the light of a candle or the moon to reflect in the mirror or surface of the water and focuses on that point while meditating.
+The caster then spends a number of magic points equal to the number of days they would like to see into the future.
 One magic point equals one week.

 Splendid Reflection: The caster spends magic points to increase their APP or Charm skills.
-One magic point for 5% increase of APP or Charm.
+One magic point for a 5% increase in APP or Charm.